zombie-einstein/thants/README.md

 - `terrain`: Flag indicating if a neighbouring cell can be occupied.
 - `carrying`: Amount of food currently being carried by each ant.

+the number of local cells observed by each agent can be customised with the `view_distance` environment parameter.

 ### Rewards

 By default, rewards are granted to ants when they deposit food on their colonies nest.
-Reward signals can be customised by implementing the respective base classes [`thants.rewards.RewardFn`](src/thants/rewards.py).
+Reward signals can be customised by implementing the respective base class [`thants.rewards.RewardFn`](src/thants/rewards.py).